-Realize that scholarly work is not restrained or limited by the boundaries of disciplines or areas of study.
+- Realize that scholarly work is not restrained or limited by the boundaries of disciplines or areas of study.

-Engage in creative and sustained independent work in their majors through original research projects that will be the focus of the senior independent study and senior colloquium.
+- Engage in creative and sustained independent work in students' majors through original research projects that constitute the basis for the senior thesis seminar.

 - Present the results of student research to peers in the senior thesis seminar and at Creative Collaborations, the undergraduate research conference.

 - Exercise the ability to change or modify the Program through student representation on the Honors Program Committee and the Honors Student Board.